Comparisons / AutoGen vs BabyAGI

 AutoGen vs BabyAGI: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-BabyAGI babyagi popularized the task-driven autonomous agent in ~100 lines of python.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+BabyAGI popularized the task-driven autonomous agent in ~100 lines of Python.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers